djeada/Numpy-Tutorials/notes/7_combining_arrays.md

   [7 8]]]
 ```

-- **Vertical Stacking**: Joins arrays along a new first axis, creating a higher-dimensional array.
+- **Vertical Stacking** refers to the process of joining arrays along a new first axis, resulting in a higher-dimensional array.
+This technique is often used to stack 1D arrays into a 2D array or 2D arrays into a 3D array, effectively increasing the number of dimensions.
-- **Horizontal Stacking**: Joins arrays along a new second axis, creating a different arrangement of elements.
+- When **Horizontal Stacking** is performed, arrays are joined along a new second axis.
+This method arranges elements differently, typically placing them side by side in a new array.
+It is commonly used to concatenate 1D arrays into a larger 1D array or 2D arrays into a wider 2D array, without increasing the number of dimensions.

 ### Concatenating Arrays